kragen/derctuo/transaction-per-call.md

 Fearless concurrency and distribution
 -------------------------------------

-As Hopwood points out in zir 2014 Strange Loop presentation, logging writes in this way is also what you need for a concurrent or generational garbage collector.
+As Hopwood points out in hir 2014 Strange Loop presentation, logging writes in this way is also what you need for a concurrent or generational garbage collector.